since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 This infusion grants all of the benefits of the Repeating Shot infusion (_Eberron_ p.
 62).
 When you reach 10th level in this class, the attack and damage bonus increases to +2.
 When you reach 14th level in this cassl, the attack and damage bonus increases to +3.

-## Artificer Spell List
+## Gunsmith Spell List

-The following spells are added to the list of spells you can learn as an artificer.
+The following spells are added to the list of spells you can learn as a Gunsmith.

 #### Intellect Fortress
 *5th-level abjuration*